 As opposed to creating scenes that are impossible, I have used the photograph to display what can be amassed in the flesh, by internet purchase or otherwise, highlighting how globalization impacts the way we understand the world around us.
 By drawing on art history I’m asking the viewer to situate our current time as a passing moment and to highlight that the way we perceive things now is not necessarily the way they will be understood hereafter.
 Considering humanity’s impact on the environment, I would guess that my images will one day hold scenes of living things that will again be an impossibility.
 By using antiquated darkroom techniques and reanimating collected specimens I hope to create an underlying tension that prompts the viewer to question what it is they are looking at.
 Is it alive?
 Is it a drawing or a photograph?
 For those engaging with my work I aim to evoke a sense of awe and fascination with the natural world.
 Having an attachment to the environment we impact is the only way to stimulate responsible practices looking forward.
 Creating oversized complex and immersive tableaus, I hope to enthral viewers in a seductive way as opposed to the dark, too little too late attitude we so often see when discussing environmental topics.

 My past images have been created with a large format 8×10’’ view camera.
 I hand coat my negatives on panes of glass in a complex three day process.
 Their sensitivity is extremely low (around ISO 1 or 2) meaning that the photographs are created over a long period, sometimes many minutes.
 Once exposed and developed the plates are contact printed in the darkroom.
 From here I take the historical process and meld it with a contemporary one.
 High resolution reflective scans are produced of the prints and the photographs are then lightly edited and printed on archival uncoated cotton rag paper with pigment inks.
 Though this process requires a high level of technical skill I do feel the resulting detail in the large format prints(usually approximately 6 feet tall) are unparalleled.
 All flora and fauna used to create my sets are sourced sustainably by myself.
 I have recently embarked on a new chapter in technique education learning heliogravure printing to translate my images onto copper plates.
 The result is more powerful than I had imagined, turning the animals and ecosystems I photograph into near icons.
-We have created the largest heliogravure photographic etchings to date worldwide.
+The team at Zopilote Inc Mexico City have helped me create some of the the largest heliogravure photographic etchings to date worldwide.
 The final prints created by pressing the inked plates to Japanese paper are an unusual bridge of the photographic medium into something deeply painterly.
 By pushing the boundaries of current photographic practices I hope to change our understanding of what a photograph can be and help define it’s seat at the table of contemporary art.